2018/19 Guidelines, Rules & Scoring

 Where possible, the medium and long courses should ideally loop back towards the finish at around 2/3 total distance.
 This is especially important for the long.
 This gives competitors an easy option to retire.

-For medium and long courses planners please beware risk of trains developing.
+Planners please beware the risk of trains developing.
 This can easily happen at night with short start intervals and powerful headtorches.
 This can all too easily spoil the orienteering experience.
 Planners should consider using a spread of controls, particularly at the start of the medium and long courses.

 - Long – extension to or variation on the Medium course, Night TD5, estimated winning time 35 minutes for a M/W 21/35.

-NB: darkness increases Daytime TD1 to Night TD2, Daytime TD2 to Night TD3, and so on.
-Therefore, for example, the Short course should meet the planning criteria for a Daytime Yellow course.
+NB: darkness increases Daytime TD3 to Night TD4, Daytime TD4 to Night TD5, and so on.
+Therefore, for example, the Medium course should approximate to the planning criteria for a Daytime Long Orange course.

 99 points for the winner at each event, 98 for second, 97 for third and so on.
 0 points for a mispunch or DNF.

 The planner of each event gets a score equal to their highest score achieved by actually competing in the same NNC series.
-NEW for 2017/18: these are designed to be low-key events so it would be usual for the Planner to also act as Organiser.
+These are designed to be low-key events so it would be usual for the Planner to also act as Organiser.
 However if there is a separate Organiser s/he can also ask to have their volunteering counted for the same points as the Planner.

 There will be a random prize draw at the end of series party.
 You will be eligible for a prize if you have turned up to a least 4 of the 6 events, and if you are actually present at the end of series party!
 In addition there may be prizes for 1st, 2nd & 3rd in each category – details to follow.